MyNameIsTrez/aflplusplus-example/README.md

 # aflplusplus-example

-# Getting started
+# Booting the C fuzzing Docker file

+1. `cd c`
-1. Run `docker build -t aflplusplus-example . && docker run --rm -it -v .:/src aflplusplus-example` to build and run docker with
+2. Run `docker build -t aflplusplus-example . && docker run --rm -it -v .:/src aflplusplus-example` to build and run docker with

+# Booting the C++ fuzzing Docker file

+1. `cd cpp`
+2. Run `docker build -t aflplusplus-example fuzzing && docker run --rm -it -v .:/src aflplusplus-example` to build and run docker with

+# Fuzzing

-2. Run `setup.sh` to compile for afl-cmin + afl-tmin, generate tests, and compile for AFL
+3. Run `setup.sh` to compile for afl-cmin + afl-tmin, generate tests, and compile for AFL
-3. Run `coverage.sh` to fuzz while generating coverage
+4. Run `coverage.sh` to fuzz while generating coverage
+5. Run `minimize_crashes.sh` to minimize the crashes, which are then put in `/src/fuzzing/afl/minimized-crashes/`

 The `Coverage Gutters` VS Code extension shows it inline, or you can view the coverage information in your browser by opening `afl/afl-output/master/cov/web/index.html`